maja601/EuroCrops/README.md

 Right now EuroCrops only includes vector data, but stay tuned for a version that includes satellite imagery!

+**For any questions, please refer to our [FAQs](https://github.com/maja601/EuroCrops/wiki/FAQs) or use the Discussions/Issues to reach out to us.**

 ***
 ## Content